SvenLameir/docker-cleanup/README.md

-# Docker Cleanup
+# Docker Cleanup Container

-This project provides a Docker container that removes old Docker images from the host system.
+This project provides a Docker container and script that removes old Docker images from the host system.
 The cleanup interval and image age are configurable via environment variables.

 ## Features
 - Removes all unused Docker images older than a specified age (`IMAGE_AGE`, default: 24h)